officiallysingh/spring-boot-problem-handler/README.md

 * `problem.cause-chains-enabled`:- To enable or disable cause chains, default is `false`.
   Elaborated in [*Usage*](https://github.com/officiallysingh/spring-boot-problem-handler#usage) section.
 * `problem.jackson-module-enabled`:- To enable or disable Jackson Problem Module autoconfiguration, default is `true`.
-  Set it to `false` in case consumer application need to define Serialization/Deserialization explicitly.
+  Set it to `false` in case consumer application needs to define Serialization/Deserialization explicitly.
   Or if `Gson` is to be used instead of `Jackson`.
-If disabled the required serializers need to be defined by consumer application.
+If disabled, the required serializers need to be defined by consumer application.
 * `problem.dao-advice-enabled`:- To enable or disable Dao advice autoconfiguration, default is `true`.
   Set it to `false` in case consumer application need to define Dao advice configurations explicitly.
 * `problem.security-advice-enabled`:- To enable or disable Security advice autoconfiguration, default is `true`.
-  Set it to `false` in case consumer application need to define Security advice configurations explicitly.
+  Set it to `false` in case a consumer application needs to define Security advice configurations explicitly.
 * `problem.open-api.path`:- OpenAPI Specification path.
 Ideally should be in classpath and start with`/`.
   If not specified, OpenAPI Specification validation is not enabled.
 * `problem.open-api.exclude-patterns`:- List of `URI` Ant patterns to be excluded from OpenAPI specification validation.
 Default is empty.